-Filopappou Hill does not make it onto most touristic guides to Athens.
-It’s a shame in some ways since it is a nice place to stop by.
-In others, it’s a good thing, since it means you have the beauty of the place to yourself.
+Filopappou Hill does not make it onto most tourist guides to Athens.
+It’s a shame since it is a nice place to stop by.
+However, this is also a good thing, since it means that you will often have the beauty of the place to yourself.

 Filopappou Hill is a grassy, pine tree-shaded woodland area that is situated just a few blocks away from the Acropolis.
 The major draw of visiting here is the fact that you have an incredible view out to the Acropolis and across Athens from the peak.

-As you make the ascent, you pass by several notable shrines, churches and historical sites, such as the Church of Agios Dimitrios Loumbardiaris which houses numerous beautiful frescoes, and Socrates prison.
+As you make the ascent, you pass by several notable shrines, churches, and historical sites.
+For instance, the Church of Agios Dimitrios Loumbardiaris houses numerous beautiful frescoes.

-Note: Though Filopappou Hill is a beautiful place to watch the sunset over the Acropolis, it has been the location of several violent muggings in recent years, and so I would advise that it is best to make your visit here during the day.
+Filopappou Hill is a beautiful place to watch the sunset over the Acropolis.
+However, it has been the location of several violent muggings in recent years.
+As such, it is advisable to make your visit here during the day.

 Check Out the Koukaki Art Scene

-Koukaki’s offbeat personality is reflected in the number of independent art galleries that have sprouted up here in recent years, showcasing everything from contemporary style art, to surrealism pieces.
+Koukaki’s offbeat personality is reflected in the number of independent art galleries that have sprouted up here in recent years.
+These creative hubs showcase everything from contemporary art, to surrealism pieces.